Varol Cagdas Tok

 4. Repeat from step 1 until the server's connection pool is exhausted.

-5. The server holds each connection open waiting for the complete request headers.
-A typical web server timeout for header completion is 30–60 seconds.
-By sending a partial header line every 10–15 seconds, the attacker keeps the connection alive indefinitely.
+5. The server holds each connection open waiting for complete request headers.
+By sending a partial header line every 10-15 seconds, the attacker keeps the connection alive indefinitely.
 Each connection occupies a thread in Apache's prefork or worker MPM.
 When all threads are occupied, new connection attempts queue or are rejected.

-The attacker can maintain hundreds of such connections from a single IP address on a modest connection.
-The total inbound traffic is minimal, a few bytes per connection every few seconds.
+The attacker can maintain hundreds of such connections from a single IP address.
+Total inbound traffic is minimal: a few bytes per connection every few seconds.
 The server's network bandwidth and CPU are largely idle; only its thread pool is exhausted.

 Slowloris is ineffective against asynchronous or event-driven servers (nginx, Node.js with event loop, modern Apache with event MPM) that do not hold a thread per connection.
 These servers handle connections using non-blocking I/O; an idle connection waiting for headers consumes a file descriptor entry but not a thread.
-The file descriptor limit is typically much larger than the thread pool, a modern Linux system may have an fd limit of several hundred thousand, while a threaded Apache installation may have a few hundred threads.
-However, event-driven servers are not immune to this general approach, they can be exhausted by connections that have completed headers but are sending request bodies slowly (see RUDY below).
+The file descriptor limit is typically much larger than the thread pool: a modern Linux system may have an fd limit of several hundred thousand, while a threaded Apache installation may have a few hundred threads.
+However, event-driven servers can be exhausted by connections that have completed headers but are sending request bodies slowly.

 R.U.D.Y.
 (R-U-Dead-Yet?)

 R.U.D.Y. targets the request body submission phase.
-The attacker sends a complete, valid HTTP POST request header, including a large Content-Length value, then transmits the body at one byte every few seconds.
-The server receives a syntactically valid request with a declared content length and must read the entire body before processing the request, this is standard HTTP behavior.
+The attacker sends a complete, valid HTTP POST request header including a large Content-Length value, then transmits the body at one byte every few seconds.
+The server must read the entire declared body before processing the request; this is standard HTTP behavior.
 As with Slowloris, the connection remains open, the server allocates the handler context, and legitimate connections are excluded.

 The distinction from Slowloris is that R.U.D.Y. targets servers that handle headers asynchronously but block waiting for request body data.
 Event-driven servers that handle headers asynchronously are not immune to R.U.D.Y. if they process request bodies synchronously within a handler context.